Ready to buy? Check current prices on Amazon and compare deals before you decide.

 Many substances, including medications and supplements, are processed in the liver by a system of enzymes known as Cytochrome P450 (CYP).
 These enzymes play a crucial role in metabolizing various compounds in the body.
 Alterations in CYP enzyme activity can affect how quickly substances are broken down and eliminated.

 Research in human liver cells and microsomes suggests that ashwagandha extracts may interact with certain CYP enzymes.
-For instance, ashwagandha plant extracts have been shown to affect the Cytochrome P450 system in primary human hepatocytes [[CITE:40551718]].
-Specific studies have investigated the interaction of Withania somnifera with CYP3A4, CYP2D6 [[CITE:25684704]], and CYP2B6 [[CITE:33395575]] in human liver microsomes and HepG2 cells.
+For instance, ashwagandha plant extracts have been shown to affect the Cytochrome P450 system in primary human hepatocytes [4].
+Specific studies have investigated the interaction of Withania somnifera with CYP3A4, CYP2D6 [5], and CYP2B6 [6] in human liver microsomes and HepG2 cells.

 Alcohol is also metabolized in the liver, and heavy alcohol consumption can impact liver function and enzyme activity.
 While ashwagandha’s potential influence on CYP enzymes has been noted, the direct implications of these interactions when combined with alcohol, particularly in humans, are not yet fully understood.
 It’s possible that if ashwagandha affects the enzymes that metabolize alcohol, or vice versa, it could alter the effects or duration of either substance in the body.